-Sunday’s planned street rally comes a week after thousands gathered along Douglas Street to show support for Ukraine amid the Russian invasion.
+Sunday’s planned street rally comes a week after thousands gathered on the lawn of the B.C.
+Legislature to show support for Ukraine amid the Russian invasion.

 At last week’s rally, chants, anthems and songs echoed across the lawn and speeches were made by event organizers to raise awareness of the ongoing situation.

 “It’s so multicultural.
 We’ve just had this divisive couple of years and it’s wonderful to just see everyone put that all aside and just join in.
 It’s great,” said Angie Ross, a Victoria resident of Ukrainian descent told CHEK News.

 Demonstrators also came prepared with a multitude of signs with various messages including, “Stand with Ukraine,” “Stand with Freedom,” “Canada stands with Ukraine,” “Pray for Ukraine,” and “Peace for Ukraine,” among others.

 Up Island, close to 250 people turned out to a candlelight vigil in French Creek supporting the Ukraine while in Nanaimo, a Canadian of Polish descent has spearheaded a fundraiser to help the people of Ukraine.